-Static site generators or SSGs are programs that take a set of flat text files on disk and transforms them into a set of static HTML files ready to be served by a standard web server, or some variation of this example.
+A Static site generator or SSG is software that uses a set of text content files typically stored on a server, and transforms them into a set of static HTML files for a website.

 For details on implementations and examples of IndieWeb building blocks e.g.

 - How to send & receive Webmentions with static site generators